scala-network/GUI-miner/developer.md

-This file is a small tutorial for developers.
+This file is a small tutorial for developers to help them compile BLOC-GUI-Miner faster.
 But you still need to read the README.md file first.

 ### Intro